by Dominic Manfredi

 An appreciation for changing working practices and the move away from one-size-fits-all design is equally crucial in maximising wellness in office accommodation.

-This approach informed the design of the new UK Hydrographic Office (UKHO) headquarters in Taunton.
+This approach informed the design of the UK Hydrographic Office (UKHO) headquarters in Taunton.
 UKHO sought to encourage a “one team” culture to boost collaboration – a fundamental part of its future business plans.
 Collaborative and agile workspaces, with generous break-out spaces, provide alternatives to traditional desks for different ways of working, prioritising connectivity.
 Meanwhile, elements like the scheme’s gym, alongside abundant natural light through an internal atrium and natural ventilation, place wellbeing at the heart of the design.

-The Spine, the new northern headquarters of the Royal College of Physicians in Liverpool leads the way in incorporating these kinds of biophilic elements, taking inspiration from the world-leading research carried out within.
+The Spine, the northern headquarters of the Royal College of Physicians in Liverpool leads the way in incorporating these kinds of biophilic elements, taking inspiration from the world-leading research carried out within.